peterramsing/lost/docs/_docs/lost-utility.md

     description: "Will use a custom color for the edit overlay"
   - rule: "clearfix"
     description: "Adds a clearfix mixin."
+  - rule: "overlay [max-width] [columns] [gutter] [color]"
+    description: "This will add a semi-transparent full grid overlay.
+Use same units for max-width and gutter."
 ---

 {% highlight css %}